MrPickles/dotfiles/README.md

 * Installing (and using) Powerline/FontAwesome-compatible fonts.
 * Using the Solarized colorscheme.

+Currently, I use `MesloLGS NF` as my regular font.

 ### MacOS

 #### Installing Fonts with Custom Glyph Support